nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**: Allows users to manage stocks faster than a typical mouse/GUI driven app.
-Includes higher level features such as ability to bookmark mostly used products and highlights stocks that are low in quantity to improve user experience.
+Includes higher level features such as ability to bookmark important stocks and highlights stocks that are low in quantity to improve user experience.

 ### User stories